Cherry Twister

-Cherry Twister was a power pop band consisting of musicians Steve Ward, Ross Sackler and Michael Giblin.
-The band began early 1993 from the ashes of Harrisburg-based band 23 Skidoo which included Steve Ward, Ross Sackler, Dave Sheaffer and Joe Pisapia.
+Cherry Twister was an American power pop band consisting of musicians Steve Ward, Ross Sackler and Michael Giblin.
+The band formed in early 1993; Ward and Sackler had previously been in Harrisburg-based band 23 Skidoo, with Dave Sheaffer and Joe Pisapia.
 Pisapia went on to form Nashville-based Joe, Marc's Brother.
-Ward and Sackler recorded their lo-fi bedroom-recording and was released on Planet Earthy in 1993; guitarist Michael Giblin signed on for the follow-up, 1999's At Home With Cherry Twister.
-At Home With Cherry Twister gained an entry in the Top 200 powerpop lists of 1999.
+Ward and Sackler made some lo-fi recordings that were released on Planet Earthy in 1993; guitarist Michael Giblin appeared on the second album At Home With Cherry Twister, released in 2000.

 Steve Ward moved to a solo career, recording several CDs.
 Mike Giblin moved on to Parallax Project and released three CDs titled Oblivious, Perpetual Limbo and I Hate Girls.
 He then went on to form The Split Squad, with Clem Burke of Blondie, Josh Kantor of The Baseball Project, Eddie Munoz of The Plimsouls and Keith Steng of The Fleshtones.
-They have toured nationally, as well as in France and Spain.
-To date the group has released one album, "Now Hear This..." in 2014.
 Ross Sackler joined up with Dave Aufiero and John Fritchey from The Polins and Mike Pasariello from Wayne Supergenius to form Peabody and released a self-titled CD.